x13-me/OfficeDocs-Exchange/Outlook/mobile/resources.md

 Join the over 100 million customers across the world who trust Outlook mobile to stay connected, organized and get things done on the go.

 The following is content and guidance that IT administrators, trainers, champions, and change management professionals can use to drive Outlook mobile adoption in your organization and help ensure your users get up and running quickly.

-## Microsoft Security and Compliance with Outlook mobile
+## Deploy Outlook mobile with Microsoft 365 Security, Compliance, and Identity and get the Total Economic Impact

-Deploy Outlook for iOS and Android with Microsoft Security and Compliance solutions with the latest in applying encryption, sensitivity labeling, end point management and app protection policies.
-Get peace of mind by protecting your company against external threats with built-in privacy and compliance capabilities.
-[Learn more in this article](media/outlook-mobile-security-for-enterprise.pdf) that explains how you can control access, protect data and prevent accidental leaks of your company information through email and calendaring.
+Deploy Outlook for iOS and Android and Microsoft 365 Security, Compliance, and Identity solutions with the latest in encryption, sensitivity labeling, end point management and app protection policies.
+Get peace of mind by helping protect your company against external threats with built-in privacy and compliance capabilities.

+### Microsoft 365 Security, Compliance, and Identity with Outlook mobile

+[Learn more in this article](media/outlook-mobile-security-for-enterprise.pdf) that explains how you can control access, protect data and help prevent accidental leaks of your company information through email and calendaring.

+### TEI study shows Outlook mobile cost savings

+Microsoft commissioned Forrester® to do study about the cost of deploying Outlook for iOS and Android in enterprises.
+The [Forrester Total Economic Impact™ (TEI)](media/forrester-tei.pdf) provides an analysis of the cost savings and business benefits of Outlook mobile as described by four large enterprise companies.

 ## Outlook mobile Customer Adoption Pack